Looking for some live theater this weekend? South Florida has some of the best playhouses and two new shows top the list of what to see.

 About the Playwright

 Kosar is an American writer for stage and screen living in London.
 Her play hot dog received its world premiere in March 2013 at The Last Refuge, London and was produced by Decent and published by Playdead Press.
-Pennsylvania State University has included the play in the syllabus for its Women in Theatre course.
+Pennsylvania State University has included the play in the syllabus for its Women in Theater course.

 In America, her first play Phyllis was selected and published for The Cultural Conversations Festival in State College, Pennsylvania.